ELK Stack Architecture for SEO Log Analysis

 Common Mistakes

-Q: How do I prevent CDN traffic from inflating my SEO crawl budget metrics in ELK?
+How do I stop CDN traffic from inflating crawl-budget metrics in ELK?

-Q: What is the optimal Elasticsearch shard strategy for high-volume SEO logs?
+What shard and ILM strategy suits high-volume SEO logs?